Motivating your remote team

-With remote working set to continue for the foreseeable the novelty has worn off for many workers.
-Working remotely can feel extremely isolating and it can be a challenge to stay motivated.
+Working remotely can feel isolating and it can be a challenge to stay motivated.
 As an employer, how can you keep your team motivated?

-A weekly call or video call soon becomes the norm and will give your team a focus.
+A weekly call or video call gives your team a focus.
 Make sure you stick to this each week to offer a routine.
-Consider individual calls and catch ups in addition to weekly team meets to ensure that staff feel supported and part of the team.
+Consider individual calls and catch-ups in addition to weekly team meets to ensure that staff feel supported and part of the team.
 At Bespoke HR we use Google hangouts but you can also use Zoom, Microsoft teams or Slack.

 Be creative in keeping the team together